bookofproofs/bookofproofs.github.io/_sources/history/19th-century/watson-henry.md

 * After this book appeared Watson corresponded with Maxwell and the results of this correspondence is contained in the second edition of the book which appeared in 1893.
 * After publishing on dynamics in 1879, Watson wrote a two volume work The mathematical theory of electricity and magnetism.
 * He therefore persuaded Watson to take up the matter.
+* Galton had consulted Watson a year or so earlier about a device for obtaining useful work from the energy of waves...
 * Watson was elected a fellow of the Royal Society in 1881 and given an honorary D.Sc. by Cambridge in 1883.

 Born 25 February 1827, Marylebone, London, England.
 Died 11 January 1903, Berkswell (near Coventry), England.